kaedroho/wagtail/docs/reference/pages/panels.rst

 Built-in Fields and Choosers
 ----------------------------

 Django's field types are automatically recognised and provided with an appropriate widget for input.
-Just define that field the normal Django way and pass the field name into :class:`~wagtail.admin.edit_handlers.FieldPanel` when defining your panels.
+Just define that field the normal Django way and pass the field name into :class:`~wagtail.core.admin.edit_handlers.FieldPanel` when defining your panels.
 Wagtail will take care of the rest.

 Here are some Wagtail-specific types that you might include as fields in your models.

-.. module:: wagtail.admin.edit_handlers
+.. module:: wagtail.core.admin.edit_handlers

 FieldPanel
 ~~~~~~~~~~